Kunal-ryfl/EmployeePortal/README.md

 * Check if localhost server has started.

-* Login - ADMIN (username : admin, password : 123) , USER (username : admin, password : 123)
+* Login - ADMIN (username : admin, password : 123) , USER (username : user, password : 123)

 * Open Postman/Any client service on your machine.